MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

 `    claimsForConditionalAccessPolicy?: string;`
 `}`

-The API returns an AccessToken object which contains the token itself and an expiry date for the token.
+The API returns an AccessToken object that contains the token itself and an expiry date for the token.
-To call the API in the Frontend sample - simply create a sample item and scroll down and click on "Navigate to Authentication page", from there you can click on "get access Token" and you will recieve a token back.
+To call the API in the Frontend sample - simply create a sample item and scroll down and select **Navigate to Authentication page**, from there you can select **Get access Token** and you'll receive a token back.
 ![image](https://github.com/microsoft/Microsoft-Fabric-developer-sample/assets/97835845/219cf870-56cd-4f94-bc8a-60961bd2df7b)

 #### Consents
-To understand why consents are required, please go over [User and admin consent in Microsoft Entra ID ](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/user-admin-consent-overview).
+To understand why consents are required, review [User and admin consent in Microsoft Entra ID ](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/user-admin-consent-overview).
 **Please note that consents are required for CRUD/Jobs to work and to acquire tokens across tenants**.

 #### How do consents work in Fabric workloads?
-To grant a consent for a specific application, Fabric FE creates an [MSAL](https://www.npmjs.com/package/@azure/msal-browser) instance configured with the workload's application Id and asks for a token for the provided scopes (additionalScopesToConsent - see AcquireAccessTokenParams).
+To grant a consent for a specific application, Fabric FE creates an [MSAL](https://www.npmjs.com/package/@azure/msal-browser) instance configured with the workload's application ID and asks for a token for the provided scopes (additionalScopesToConsent - see AcquireAccessTokenParams).
-When asking for a token with the workload application for a specific scope, Microsoft entra Id will display a popup consent in case it's missing, and then redirect the popup window to the **redirect URI** configured in the application.
+When asking for a token with the workload application for a specific scope, Microsoft Entra ID will display a popup consent in case it's missing, and then redirect the popup window to the **redirect URI** configured in the application.

  Typically the redirect URI is in the same domain as the page that requested the token so the page can access the popup and close it.
-In our case it's not in the same domain since Fabric is requesting the token and the redirect URI of the workload is not in the Fabric domain, so when the consent dialog opens it needs to be closed manually after redirect - we don't use the code returned in the redirectUri hence we just auto-close it (when Microsoft Entra Id redirects the popup to the redirect URI it simply closes).
+In our case, it's not in the same domain since Fabric is requesting the token and the redirect URI of the workload isn't in the Fabric domain, so when the consent dialog opens it needs to be closed manually after redirect - we don't use the code returned in the redirectUri hence we just autoclose it (when Microsoft Entra ID redirects the popup to the redirect URI it simply closes).
 You can see the code/configuration of the redirect Uri in [index.ts](../Frontend//src//index.ts) file.

 Here's an example of a consent popup for our app "my workload app" and its dependencies (storage and Power BI) that we configured when going over [Setup](./Setup.md):
 ![image](https://github.com/microsoft/Microsoft-Fabric-developer-sample/assets/97835845/bbed9d85-fb26-4db0-8997-6ba7263aa7a8)

-We will see how to work with consents when we talk about AcquireAccessTokenParams.
+We'll see how to work with consents when we talk about AcquireAccessTokenParams.

 #### Another way to grant consents in the Home tenant (Optional)
-To get a consent in the home tenant of the application, you can ask your tenant admin to grant a consent for the whole tenant using this url (Insert your tenant Id and the client Id):
+To get a consent in the home tenant of the application, you can ask your tenant admin to grant a consent for the whole tenant using this url (Insert your tenant ID and the client ID):
 https://login.microsoftonline.com/{tenantId}/adminconsent?client_id={clientId}

 #### AcquireAccessTokenParams
-When calling acquireAccessToken JS API, we can provide 2 parameters:
+When calling acquireAccessToken JS API, we can provide two parameters:

-* additionalScopesToConsent: Additional scopes to ask for a consent for, for example re-consent scenarios.
+* additionalScopesToConsent: Additional scopes to ask for a consent for, for example reconsent scenarios.
-* claimsForConditionalAccessPolicy: Claims returned from AAD when OBO flows fail, for example OBO requires Multi Factor Authentication.
+* claimsForConditionalAccessPolicy: Claims returned from Microsoft Entry ID when OBO flows fail, for example OBO requires multifactor authentication.

-let's review these 2 parameters and see what to provide when calling acquireAccessToken.
+Let's review these two parameters and see what to provide when calling acquireAccessToken.

 #### additionalScopesToConsent
 Here's what to provide in additionalScopesToConsent when calling acquireAccessToken: